sage-code/maj/README.md

 1. A imperative sentence end with exclamation mark, while a declarative sentence with dot ".";
 1. An enumeration of symbols or things is enclosed in squiggly brackets {a,b,c,44};
 1. An enumeration of numbers is enclosed in square brackets [1,24,3];
-1. You can use decimal numbers and math symbols only in round parenthesis, otherwise you must quote them;
+1. You can use round parenthesis for math expressions and complex numbers;
-1. You can use double quotes like: "no" to suggest this is representing a foreign word;
+1. You can use double quotes like: "no" to representing a foreign language words;
 1. You can use single apostrophe symbol: `'` to add a suffix to a word;
 1. You can use dash "-" to concatenate a prefix to a root to create a composite word;
 1. You can use single back-quote: `4+4` to enclose an mathematical expression or in-line code;